|Degree||Bachelor of Science in Global Resource Systems|

 |Hometown||New Westminster, BC, Canada|

 Meet, Brennen!
 His passion for environmental sustainability drew him to the Faculty of Land and Food Systems where his classes, professors and advisors have helped shape his academic and non-academic experiences in ways he didn't expect.
 Brennen is always up for trying new things, and knows how exciting (and sometimes scary) that can be.
-This is why he wanted to give back this year and help a team of over 50 student volunteers to welcome new students to LFS this fall as one of our Senior Orientation Leaders.
-You can learn all about what he and his teammates have planned here.
+This is why he has given back to our Faculty as a Senior Orientation Leader in the past, and continues to be actively involved on campus.

 What are three adjectives that describe you?